Knowing about marijuana can help you recognize its use in children and others and help a user seek treatment.

 Long-term studies of high school students show few young people use other drugs without first trying marijuana.
 For example, the chances that a child will try using cocaine is much higher for those who have tried marijuana than for those who have never tried it.

 Marijuana can be harmful in several ways, both through immediate effects and damage to health over time.
 It hinders short-term memory, and the ability to handle complex tasks.
 With the use of more potent types of marijuana, even simple tasks can be difficult.

 Because of the drug's effects on perceptions and reaction time, users are more often involved in car crashes than nonusers.
 They also may have more risky sexual behavior.
 A strong link exists between drug use, unsafe sex and the spread of sexually transmitted diseases.

 Under the influence of marijuana, students may find it hard to study and learn because it hurts the ability to concentrate and pay attention, and young athletes may perform poorly.
 Timing, movements and coordination all are affected by THC.

 Marijuana smoke contains some of the same cancer-causing compounds as tobacco, sometimes in higher concentrations.

 Treatments for marijuana dependence are similar to therapies for other drug-abuse problems.
 These include detoxification, behavioral therapies and regular attendance at support-group meetings, such as those sponsored by Narcotics Anonymous.

-Recent news stories and states' laws regarding possible medical benefits of marijuana do not apply to children and teenagers.
+Recent news stories and states' laws regarding possible medical benefits of marijuana and casual or recreational use of marijuana do not apply to children and teenagers.
 This is a common point of argument or distraction brought up by teens to justify their use of marijuana.